The EU drone regulations have brought us the...

 The individual way: SORA.

-If no suitable STS or PDRA can be found, the classic SORA (= Specific Operations Risk Assessment) is the way to go.
+If no suitable STS or PDRA can be found, the classic SORA (= Specific Operations Risk Assessment) must be used.
 You can find out what a SORA is in our FAQ entry.
 In short: You write a detailed report on the planned operation, possible risks and risk minimisation measures.
 The Luftfahrt-Bundesamt (LBA) inspects your project and issues an authorisation.
 The costs range from €200 to €2000 for a licence and €40 to €400 for an extension.
 The maximum term per authorisation is limited to two years.

-We are talking about a SORA-EU (also called EASA-SORA) according to standardised European specifications.
-The German SORA-GER will thus be replaced by a transnational procedure.
-Advantage: Assignments in other European countries are authorised via a familiar application procedure.
+We are talking about a SORA-EU (also known as EASA-SORA) in accordance with standardised European specifications.
+The German SORA-GER will be replaced by a transnational procedure.
+Advantage: Operations in other European countries are authorised via a familiar application procedure.

 The building blocks of a SORA